fredrik-hammar/egui-android-demo/README.md

 This is my attempt at getting latest version of the [`egui`](https://github.com/emilk/egui) demo to work on Android.

+Optimized for size the resulting `egui-android-demo.aab` is 2.4M.

 Built using [`xbuild`](https://github.com/rust-mobile/xbuild)

 ## Building